NikolasEnt/AI-project-template/GUIDE.md

 * Docker should be used as a containerization tool to ensure consistent environments across development, testing, and production.

-* A new feature is considered implemented, if it is documented and tested; covering the feature with automated tests is also recommended as part of the feature development phase.
+* A new feature is considered implemented only if it is documented and tested; covering the feature with automated tests is also recommended as part of the feature development phase.

 * Every project repo should include a `README.md` file providing a brief project overview, setup instructions, and usage examples.
 It should also outline the project structure, and may include links to additional documentation (e.g., detailed technical guides or business use documentation).
 Regular updates to `README.md` are essential to ensure it reflects the current state of the project.